airawat/cascading.accumulo/examples/sample5/ReadMe.txt

-The following are prep tasks and commands to run the sample program under the src directory.
-The program demonstrates how to read data in Accumulo and write it back to Accumulo using the Cascading extensions for Accumulo.
+The sample program in the “src” directory demonstrates how to read data in Accumulo and write it back to Accumulo using the Cascading extensions for Accumulo.

 Create table in Accumulo
 ============================================